sidaarths/rune-manager/README.md

 Test and design a class in your model package that is robust.
 RuneList Class has a method sortWithKey that throws checked exception NotFoundException.

-##Phase 4: Task 3

-- Made different enumerations for the trees instead of using strings
-- Used iterable in RuneList to make it more robust
-- Used more classes for gui for different frames to make it more specific to function